Panel Discussion with NILOA—Assessment During A Crisis: Checking In On You!

 We are honored to have these academic leaders coaching this panel discussion:

-Dr. David Allen is the Associate Vice President for Institutional Assessment, Research, and Planning at Texas A&M International University.
+Dr. David Allen joined Texas Christian University as Director of Institutional Effectiveness in May 2021.
+Prior to that he spent several years as the Associate Vice President for Institutional Assessment, Research, and Planning at Texas A&M International University.
 David started his career in Oklahoma, teaching science at the middle school, high school, and community college levels.
 He then spent 12 years in large-scale educational assessment with Educational Testing Service (ETS) developing science assessments and in project leadership.
 David has 8 years of university-level assessment experience at two universities and has been an assistant professor of assessment.
 David received his Ph.D. in Education, School Improvement from Texas State University and a Master of Science in Environmental Science from Oklahoma State University in Stillwater, Oklahoma.
 His undergraduate degrees are from Northeastern State University and Connors State College, both in Oklahoma.

 Barika Barboza is the Director of Learning and Program Evaluation at MDC.
 Ms. Barboza supports the college-wide learning outcomes process, Academic Program Review and is assisting in the development of Competency-Based Education program offerings.
 In addition, Ms. Barboza has over 14 years of experience in the field of outcomes assessment and program evaluation as a director of learning assessment, coordinator of outcomes assessment, evaluation consultant, research associate, and lecturer.
 Ms. Barboza has presented nationally at conferences such as Association for General and Liberal Studies, Association for Assessment of Learning in Higher Education and Valencia Assessment Conference and participated in American Psychological Association’s Summit on National Assessment of Psychology Application.
 Ms. Barboza holds a Master of Arts degree in Psychology from New York University and a Bachelor of Science in Psychology from Bennett College.